 - I think the abusive person has a drinking problem.
 Could that be the cause of violence?
 Alcohol or drug use may intensify violent behavior, but it does not cause violence or abuse.
 People who engage in abusive behavior typically make excuses for their violence, claiming a loss of control due to alcohol/drug use or extreme stress.
 Acting abusively, however, does not represent a loss of control, but a way of achieving it.

 - How can my friend still care for someone who is abusive?
 Chances are, the abuser is not always abusive.
 They may show remorse for the violence after it happens and promise to change.
 Your friend may understandably hope for such changes.
 Their relationship probably involves good times, bad times, and in-between times.

-- If my friend wanted my help, he/she would ask for it.
+- If my friend wanted my help, they would ask for it.
 Your friend may not feel comfortable confiding in you, afraid that you may not understand her/his situation.
-Talk to her/him about the abusive behaviors you have noticed, tell your friend no one deserves to be treated that way, and ask her/him how you can help.
+Talk to your friend about the abusive behaviors you have noticed, tell your friend no one deserves to be treated that way, and ask your friend how you can help.

 ¹Adapted from the National Domestic Violence Hotline

 ²Adapted from TheRedFlagCampaign.org